Updated: Oct 7

 What i do want to say though, when this is over, remember the companies who did something, and remember those who were greedy and selfish.
 This virus should change things for us.

 If you can afford it shop local, shop independent, you're keeping people in their own little job.
 You're not paying for someones new BMW or their 3rd home, you're directly helping one person, or a Small Enterprise.

-As for now, I'll keep drawing, I'll keep watching funny stuff as I work, I'll look at the beautiful stuff on Instagram, and hope that this blows over as quick as it came.
+As for now, I'll keep drawing, I'll keep watching funny stuff as I work, I'll look at the beautiful stuff on Instagram, and hope that this alllll blows over.